 Schultz, who remains chairman, maintained his 2006 salary of $1.19 million and got $8.58 million in option awards plus $861,398 in other compensation.

 Except for the options, Schultz’s compensation was down 57 percent from 2006, when he received a $2.38 million bonus.
 His options for 2006 were worth between $18.49 million and $46.86 million, depending on appreciation, according to Starbucks calculations.

 All figures are for Starbucks’ fiscal year, which ends on or near Sept.
-30. The company holds its annual shareholder’s meeting on March 19.
+30. The company holds its annual shareholders meeting March 19.

 Alling was president of Starbucks’ U.S. operations until September, when he became president of international operations.
 He did not receive a bonus because he did not meet goals set by the company, largely because of problems with U.S. operations.

-Two executives who received scaled-back bonuses were Martin Coles, who became chief operating officer in September after being president of international operations, and now-retired chief financial officer Michael Casey.
+Two executives who received scaled-back bonuses were Martin Coles, who became chief operating officer in September after being president of international operations, and Michael Casey, chief financial officer who has since retired.

 Melissa Allison: 206-464-3312 or firstname.lastname@example.org